Sujith-1199/Task-4-Setup-and-Use-a-Firewall-on-Windows-Linux/README.md

 2. Viewed existing rules.
 3. Created a rule to **block port 23 (Telnet)**.
 4. Verified block using `telnet`.
-5. Deleted the test block rule to restore settings.

 ## Tools Used
 - Windows Defender Firewall